 Cycle Sales and Repairs

-There were two great inventions which affected directly people's domestic lives in the nineteenth century: the sewing machine and the bicycle.
+There were two great inventions which directly affected people's domestic lives in the nineteenth century: the sewing machine and the bicycle.
 The mass production of these inventions changed the face of society to a remarkable degree.
-It was the bicycle in particular that enabled folk to travel greater distances in a shorter time.
-This is reflected in the parish registers, where clearly relationships sprung up between folk who lived relatively far from each other, eventually resulting in marriages or job opportunities.
+It was the bicycle in particular that enabled people to travel greater distances in a shorter time.
+This is reflected in the parish registers, where clearly relationships sprang up between folk who lived relatively far from each other, eventually resulting in marriages or job opportunities.
 Cycling also became a recreational activity.

-The following names are closely associated with the business
+three names are closely associated with the bicycle business: Fox, Aldridge and

 St Peter churchyard bears a permanent reminder of his trade.

 Norman Humphreys had his little repair workshop in the garden of his house [Louie-Holme] at Forncett End, not far from 'The Jolly Farmers' public house.
 He also used to repair radios and wireless sets.
 He had acquired his engineering expertise from his time in the RFC & RAF.
 He and his brother, Leonard (Lenny), were involved in driving buses from Forncett to Norwich for the family business set up by their father, Chellis Humphreys of Forncett End.

 Thanks to Charles Oxley (New Buckenham Archive), Peter Fuller (Veteran-Cycle Club) and the "Boneshaker" magazine, as well as Dennis Ludkin and Peter & Pauline Thrower, for help in researching this article.